xsf/xmpp.org/content/implementation-guidelines/protocol.md

 Additionally the sender should include a [jabber:x:oob](/extensions/xep-0066.html#x-oob) element in the message stanza with the same URL.

-!!! note
+{{< info-block type="note" >}}
 To enable automatic display of media in the conversation view, Conversations (at least) currently requires that the `<body>` contain *just* the URL, and it must be identical to the URL in the `jabber:x:oob` payload.
 The `<desc>` element is not used or supported by Conversations.
 This behavior means that it is not possible for any text to directly accompany a media file, and must be sent separately.
+{{< /info-block >}}

 ### Jingle